MathiasEskildsen/ONT-AmpSeq/README.md

 ```
 The `nanoplot.sh` script will then create a directory based on the specified output variable containing three sub-directories: `stats`, `fastqs` and `joblog`.
 The `stats` sub-directory contains plots for each respective sample, located in individual sub-directories named after their respective fastq file.
 Within these sub-directories the `LengthVsQualityScatterPlot_dot.png` provides a great overview of the read characteristics for each sample. `fastqs` contains unzipped merged fastq files, which can be used in the main snakemake workflow or be removed.
 The last directory `joablog`, contains a text file with the command-line output.
 This can be useful for debugging.
 ### Analysis of stats results
-This section will describe how to determine tresholds for the ONT-AmpSeq configuration, using the stats-script located at `path/to/home-dir/ONT-AmpSeq-main/workflow/scripts/nanoplot.sh` and a tiny dataset located at `path/to/home-dir/ONT-AmpSeq-main/.test/test_data` containing 16S rRNA V1-8 amplicons.
+In this section we provide a guide on how to determine filtering tresholds for the ONT-AmpSeq pipeline.
+However, it should be noted, that thresholds can vary greatly, depending on the dataset, and should be considered for every dataset.
+Said threshold can always be changed, depending on user-criteria.
+The guide has been made by using the stats-script located at `path/to/home-dir/ONT-AmpSeq-main/workflow/scripts/nanoplot.sh` and a tiny dataset located at `path/to/home-dir/ONT-AmpSeq-main/.test/test_data` containing 16S rRNA V1-8 amplicons.
 ```
 cd path/to/home-dir/ONT-AmpSeq-main
 mamba activate stats
 bash workflow/scripts/nanoplot.sh -t 1 -j 1 -o .test/stats_out -i .test/test_data
 ```
-This will generate statistics for each sample, enabling ONT-AmpSeq configuration.
-An easy way to asses the amplicon length and quality is through the plot `LengthvsQualityScatterPlot_dot.png`
+This visualisation will display the read characteristics for each sample, facilitating the configuration of ONT-AmpSeq.
+An easy way to assess the amplicon length and quality is through the provided plot `LengthvsQualityScatterPlot_dot.png`.
 <figure id="figref-nanoplot">
   <img src=".test/stats_out/stats/sample1/LengthvsQualityScatterPlot_dot.png">
   <figcaption>
-  <strong>Figure 1:</strong> Example plot of read length vs average quality generated by Nanoplot.
-This example shows one distinct amplicon for the 16S rRNA V1-8.
+  <strong>Figure 1:</strong> Dot plot of the test data.
+Visualising read length on the x-axis and Q-score on the y-axis.
+This example reveals reads characteristics for one distinct amplicon for the 16S rRNA V1-8.
   </figcaption>
 </figure>

-The generated figure clearly shows reads with the length of ~1500 bp and most of the reads with a Q-score >20.
-This information can be used to configure the ONT-AmpSeq pipeline.
+From this dot plot, the reads are based on V1-8 16S rRNA with a theoretical amplicon length of approximately 1400 bp.
+It is therefore recommended to filter the reads to around this length, e.g., `length_lower_limit=1200` and `length_upper_limit=1600`, continuing only with reads of the desired length.
+The Q-score threshold is a bit more tricky and depends on the individual dataset.
+If the desired output is to examine the diversity of the reads according to certain criteria, it could be recommended to set a Q-score to `quality_cut_off=20` (indicating <1% error rate).
+If the desired output is simply to validate the best amplicons, a higher Q-score of, e.g., Q-score to `quality_cut_off=25` (>0.3% error rate) could suffice, as a lower read error is more valuable than the amount of data.
+The Q-score threshold is therefore dependent on the dataset and user requirements.
 ## Databases
 Before running the pipeline, it is important to determine the type of database that is most relevant for the individual dataset and application.
 Ideally, a manually curated environmentally specific database should be used, as it would yield the best results and require the least amount of processing power.
 It is always recommend to use a [SINTAX database](https://drive5.com/usearch/manual/sintax_algo.html) over a [BLAST database](https://blast.ncbi.nlm.nih.gov/Blast.cgi) when possible, due to the significantly lower processing time, requirements, more accurate bootstrap-supported taxonomy, and optimised formatting for post-processing via the [Ampvis2](https://kasperskytte.github.io/ampvis2/index.html) or [phyloseq]( https://joey711.github.io/phyloseq/) R-packages.
 ### SINTAX database
 A [SINTAX database](https://drive5.com/usearch/manual/sintax_algo.html) essentially consists of a fasta file, where each sequence header includes the complete taxonomy, formatted with the specific delimiters and syntax.
-This format enables the use of bootstrap supported confidence values for taxonomic annotation, thereby only allowing the supported taxonomic level to be assigned, unlike the [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi algorithm.
+This format enables the use of bootstrap supported confidence values for taxonomic annotation, thereby only allowing the supported taxonomic level to be assigned, unlike the [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) algorithm.
 The [SINTAX database](https://drive5.com/usearch/manual/sintax_algo.html) file must be formatted as follows to ensure accurate taxonomy assignment.
 It is essential to have the `;tax=` following header name and the respective `x: ` before taxonomic annotation of each given rank separated by a comma `,`.
 If this exact setup is not followed, the final annotation of the OTU tables will not be able to be analysed correctly using the [Ampvis2](https://kasperskytte.github.io/ampvis2/index.html) or [phyloseq]( https://joey711.github.io/phyloseq/) R-packages.
 An example of the general structure is as follows:
 ```
 >unique_name1;tax=d:Kingdom,p:Phylum,c:Class,o:Order,f:Family,g:Genus,s:Species